abderrahimAMZ/my-blog-site/articles/type-faster-than-people-can-read.md

-# what i'm teaching you next
+# what i am teaching you next

 - vim motions ( this will enable you to edit your files supper fast! and have full control over your dev environment)